 - October 18 – Booksigning by Author Debbie Hoven

-Saturday October 18th at 10 AM, retired local teacher and new author Debbie Hoven, will present her brand new book, Light Up the Year to the children and parents gathered for our weekly story time.
+Saturday October 18th at 10 AM, retired local teacher and new author Debbie Hoven, will present her brand new book, Light Up the Year! to the children and parents gathered for our weekly story time.
 She will be in the store to meet kids of all ages (even the grown up ones she taught in the past!) and will be signing copies of her book.
 We have her scheduled to be available all the way until 2 PM so there will be plenty of time to visit!
-We will have the books in the store very soon, so it would be a good idea to begin thinking of how many copies you’d like to have for gifts.
-Be sure to mark the 18th on your calendar and get yourself in here between 10 and 2 to congratulate Debbie on this great accomplishment.
-She both wrote and illustrated the book and we can’t wait to see it!
+We now have the books in stock so you can pick yours up anytime.
+Be sure to stop in on the 18th to congratulate Debbie on her first book – she both wrote and illustrated it and we know it will be a hit!

 - October 21 – Booksigning by Author Lin Enger

 Tuesday October 21st from 4:30 – 6:30 we welcome Lin Enger for a book signing of his second novel, The High Divide.
 Enger grew up in Osakis and now lives in Moorhead where he teaches writing at Moorhead State University.
 The High Divide begins in 1886 on a farm in western Minnesota and takes the reader on a journey through the high plains to the west.
 The story includes events of the bloody turmoil of westward expansion and the nearly total demise of the buffalo herds.
 Enger writes with grace about a man’s quest for redemption and the human capacity for forgiveness.
-The book will be released on September 23rd and we’ll have plenty of copies available so you even have time to read it before the signing!
+We’re looking for a big turnout on Tuesday for Lin!

 - Every Saturday at 10am – Story Time for Kids